Skip to main content

 📈 How We Calculate Streams from Clicks

-When you run a campaign through PlaylistHub, your stream count includes two main parts:
+When you run a campaign through PlaylistHub, your stream generates :

 These are streams from users who clicked on your track via: